-St. Andrew Catholic School nurtures faith, inspires academic excellence, and leads our students in a life of service beyond self within a safe Christian community where every child is known and loved.
-(Under review for the 2022-2023 school year.)
+St. Andrew Catholic School nurtures faith, inspires academic excellence, and leads our students in a life of service beyond self within a safe Catholic community where every child is known and loved.

 2. VISION STATEMENT

 St. Andrew Catholic School will be renowned for Catholic identity, academic excellence, and community service.
 Our faculty will strive to help each student cultivate their unique gifts, developing the whole child spiritually, academically, and physically.
 St. Andrew students will develop a strong work ethic, collaborate with others, and engage in real-world problems.
 They will graduate as self-directed life-long learners and leaders in the work of the Church and society.